July 10, 2001

 religious ceremony and in recent times as a mental illness and addiction treatment.

-Although there are yet mysteries to be explained by the interaction of these substances
+Although there are yet mysteries to be explained by the interaction of these

 on the body, there are only two reported deaths in thousands of years of use.